GMAT Question of the Day – Data Sufficiency – Geometry

 (2) The diagonal is 5.
 Whenever there is a perimeter question dealing with triangles always think of the third side rule: The third side of a triangle must be greater than the difference and less than the sum of the other two sides.
 In this case AD + AB must be greater than 5.
 Same thing for DC + BC.
 So the perimeter must be greater than 10.
 Sufficient.

 Sign up for 1 challenging GMAT question and solution per week

 If you’d like a challenging GMAT question sent to you once a week go ahead and sign up with the form below.
 We have hundreds of great questions that for this email list we’re narrowing down to the best of the best.
 We won’t send you anything else.
 Unsubscribe whenever you want.

 Want more GMAT Question of the Day Geometry Examples?

-For GMAT Consultations here is the page with all of the intake info we need to schedule an initial call to see if we are a good fit.
+All of the intake info we need to schedule an initial call to see if we are a good fit.